Chapter 10 Preprints

 At the time of writing, there are still some journals that make it a condition of submission that there is no preprint.
 Make sure you check within your target journal list.

 If you choose to publish in an overlay journal, then you’ll have to deposit your submission onto a preprint server.
+But note that some preprint servers are incompatible with overlay journals as they do not allow Version of Record to be placed there (see below).

 10.6 Could these comments pages really replace peer review?

-Peer review is often regarded as a gold standard in scientific publishing (although a silver standard would be a more realistic), and there’s certainly a lot to that.
+Peer review is often regarded as a gold standard in scientific publishing (although a silver standard would be more realistic), and there’s certainly a lot to that.
 It ensures that published material has been read and its contents assessed independently.
 But peer review is fallible, because scientists are all humans.
 These problems are discussed at length in Part IV.

 In 2003, Stefano Mizzaro proposed changing peer review to the format that we now see in preprint journals.
 Let every reader become a reviewer.
 Another take on this same theme is provided by Heesen and Bright (2020) who argue for a more subtle change in the date of publication (prior to peer review as seen in preprints) instead of after peer review.
 Here their emphasis is on removing the wasted time spent reviewing and then rejecting manuscripts that will never be published.
 Their discourse is very persuasive, yet given that both models currently exist, we need more ideas on how we could drive a preprint model forwards.
 More ideas do exist, and I encourage you to explore those proposed in a special issue edited by Kriegeskorte et al. (2012).